-Hamish was founder of the Search and Rescue Dog Association as well as an Honorary Member of the Scottish Mountaineering Club and an ex President of the Alpine Climbing Group, and has been awarded the O.B.E. and B.E.M. for services to mountain rescue and sport.
+Hamish was founder of the Search and Rescue Dog Association as well as an Honorary Member of the Scottish Mountaineering Club and an ex President of the Alpine Climbing Group, and was awarded the O.B.E. and B.E.M. for services to mountain rescue and sport.

-He is a member of the Scottish Sporting Hall of Fame and has written 21 books.
+He was a member of the Scottish Sporting Hall of Fame and has written 21 books.
 His ‘International Mountain Rescue Handbook’ has been in constant print since 1972.
-Hamish also holds five Honorary Doctorates.
+Hamish also held five Honorary Doctorates.

 He worked on several hundred documentaries and movies and Hollywood has also made use of his talents.
 He played a lead role in filming the dangerous climbing sequences with Clint Eastwood in ‘The Eiger Sanction’ and advised on several other major films.